 Bridport House is a highly innovative cross laminated timber (CLT) multi-storey residential building.
 Designed by architects Karakusevic Carson, it was completed in 2011 and was the first time a multi-storey building had been constructed entirely from CLT including the ground floor.

-The London Borough of Hackney received £3.4 million local authority new build match-funding from the Homes and Communities Agency (HCA).
+The London Borough of Hackney received £3.4 million local authority new build match-funding from the Homes and Communities Agency (HCA), now Homes England.
 To qualify for this funding, the architect had just 18 months from appointment to building completion to meet the deadline.
 “The CLT framework was put up in just ten weeks.
 With traditional construction, it would have taken 20-24 weeks,” said Paul Karakusevic, Karakusevic Carson Architects.

 Engineered strength and light weight